Uber asks U.S. court to dismiss lawsuit in alleged Delhi rape

-Uber asked a U.S. court to dismiss a lawsuit filed by an alleged rape victim in Delhi, saying the ride-sharing company could not be held legally responsible for the driver's acts.
+Uber asked a U.S. court to dismiss a lawsuit filed by an alleged rape victim in India's capital, saying the ride-sharing company could not be held legally responsible for the driver's acts.

 The passenger, who reported being raped and beaten after hailing a ride with the Uber driver in Delhi in early December, sued the online car service in a U.S. federal court in January, claiming the company failed to maintain basic safety procedures.